tekgergedan/HTML-list-from-indented-text/README.md

 While typing/editing your text:
 	- As a rule of indentation, all elements within the same level should start with the same number of space characters.
 	- To have a new paragraph within the current element, start the new paragraph with just a linefeed followed by no space character.
-	- To end an indent level, append a space character to the paragraph that corresponds to the last element or paragraph of that level.
+	- To end all the indent levels and return to the base text level, append a space character to the last paragraph of all the indentations.
-		- To which level the next paragraph is to belong will be, as a rule of indentation, determined by the number of prepended space characters.
+		- You don't need to append a space character to end the indentation at the end of the text in cases where the text does not end with a base text level.
 	- For visual purposes, you can add a hyphen following the space characters at the beginning of the paragraphs.
 Example 1: two-level indentation
 			base text paragraph